embrace-io/embrace-android-sdk/README.md

      - Updating dependencies to include optional modules that are needed for certain features.
      - Setting up configuration files to be read at runtime.
      - Doing bytecode instrumentation to enable the capture of certain telemetry.
-2. In the Gradle files of modules you want to invoke Embrace SDK API methods, add a dependency to the main Embrace SDK module: `'io.embrace:embrace-android-sdk:<version>`.
+2. For multi-module projects, in the Gradle files of modules you want to invoke Embrace SDK API methods, add a dependency to the main Embrace SDK module: `'io.embrace:embrace-android-sdk:<version>`.
 3. In the `main` directory of your app's root source folder (i.e. `app/src/main/`), add in a file called `embrace-config.json` that contains `{}` as its only line.
    - To further configure the SDK, additional attributes can be added to this configuration file.
-   - See [this page](https://embrace.io/docs/android/features/configuration-file/) for further details.
+   - See our [configuration documentation page](https://embrace.io/docs/android/features/configuration-file/) for further details.
 4. In your app's Gradle properties file, add in the entry `embrace.disableMappingFileUpload=true`
    - This allows the SDK to function without sending data to Embrace.
 5. In Android Studio, do a Gradle Sync.
 Barring any errors, you should be able to configure and start the SDK to begin recording and exporting data.